peter-bucher/aidens-jekyll-boilerplate/README.md

 - `TINA_TOKEN` : Your Tina "Content (Readonly)" token.
 Found under "Tokens" in the sidebar
 - `TINA_SEARCH_TOKEN` : Your Tina "Search" token.
 Found under "Tokens" in the sidebar

+### tina/config.ts
+Make sure to update `build.basepath` in `tina/config.ts`!
+You can leave this blank if you're building from the root of your domain.

+You may want to update `media` too, if you plan on changing where uploads are stored.
+(If you do this, make sure to update `_config.yml`, so `picture.source` and `picture.output` match your updated location.

 ### GitHub Pages
 Under "Settings", select "Pages".
 Under "Build and deployment", set "Source" to "GitHub Actions".